 But did you know water can be turned into gold?
 It is not as easy as it sounds, though: the vibrations from earthquakes stir up gold deposits from fissures in the earth and underground water, which eventually gather to form ores.
 But old phones can also be turned into gold!
 In the electronics industry, gold is used in wires and coatings and we can recover them back through recycling.

 Now you may not be thinking of investing in eucalyptus trees, but gold is commonly used as an alternative investment in the form of ingots and bars.
 The main popular image of gold is as a safe haven for investment.
 Gold's intrinsic value in the eyes of society has ensured its value throughout history.
 This value is so great that over 90% of the gold mined in history is still in use, meaning that we can assume that gold from ancient Egyptian times is still in our economy.

 By far the most important use is in jewelry.
 Being a soft metal, gold is generally used as an alloy.
-Grade is expressed in thousandths and in carats.
+The grade is expressed in thousandths and in carats, and this is also how its value is measured.
 Pure gold is equivalent to 24 carats.
-A 22-carat alloy is made up of 92% Au, 5% Ag and 3% Cu, whereas a 20-carat alloy contains 84% Au, 8–10% Ag and 3–5% Cu.
+A 22-carat alloy is made up of 92% gold, 5% silver and 3% copper.